Taxes for Americans Living in France

 The US and France entered into a Totalization agreement on July1, 1988.
 The Totalization agreement between France and the US determines which country can charge social security under different employment arrangements and residency status.
 If you are sent to France by your American employer to work for less than 5 years, you must pay taxes into the Social security system in the US.
 If your assignment is for more than 5 years, you must pay taxes into the Social security system in France.
 If you are hired by a French or US employer in France, you must pay your taxes to the French system.
 If you are on an assignment in France by the US government, you pay into the social security system of the US.

 Foreign Earned Income Exclusion and Foreign Tax Credit

 Although you are required to file a US tax return while living in France, most expats do not owe any taxes.
 In general, there are two ways to reduce the amount of taxes you owe in France.
-The Foreign Earned Income Exclusion allows you to exclude the first $107,600 of foreign earned income from your US tax return.
+The Foreign Earned Income Exclusion allows you to exclude the first $112,000 of foreign earned income from your US tax return.
 Foreign Tax credits can provide a dollar for dollar credit against your US tax liabilities based on the amount of taxes you paid in France.
 Each method has its advantages and disadvantages and they cannot be switched each year.
-Speak with your tax advisor to choose which approach is right for you.
+Speak with a tax professional to choose which approach is right for you.

 Streamlined Foreign Offshore Procedures

-The IRS Streamline procedure program allows you to catch up with your US taxes without owing additional penalties.
+The IRS Streamlined procedure program allows you to catch up with your US taxes without owing additional penalties.
 Under the IRS Streamlined filing procedures, you are entitled to certify that your failure to pay taxes due did not result from willful conduct.
 Give us a call or send us an email if you want to take advantage of the Streamlined Foreign Offshore procedure.